-Even store-bought apple chips are wonderful treats, but when you make homemade apple chips, you can not only control how much sugar you add (you don’t need to add much), but you can also make your homemade apple chips in fun shapes!
+While store-bought apple chips are wonderful treats, you can control how much sugar you add when you make homemade apple chips (you don’t need to add much).

 How to Make Apple Chips